ayumiohashi/udacity-business-analyst/04-ab-test-a-new-menu-launch/README.md

 - round-roaster-stores.csv - list of all round roaster stores
 - treatment-stores.csv - list of the 10 stores that were used as test markets.

-### Questions to answer
+### Tasks
-- recommendation on whether the chain should introduce the new menu
+- Recommend whether the chain should introduce the new menu